Rubén Taucare

 Rubén Andrés Taucare Espinoza (born 5 July 1982) is a Chilean former footballer who played as a centre back.

-Career
+Playing career

 Taucare made his debut playing for Deportes Iquique in the 1999 Chilean Primera División.

+Coaching career

+Taucare assumed as coach of the Deportes Iquique under-15 team in May 2025.
+In October of the same year, he assumed as assistant coach of Rodrigo Guerrero for the senior team.